 History of Navajo Weaving

-There are many tales and stories regarding the rich Navajo history in America, but none may be more intriguing and exciting than that of the infamous Spider Woman.
+There are many tales and stories regarding the rich Navajo history in America.
+None may be more intriguing and exciting than that of the infamous Spider Woman.
 A deity that holds a special place in the Navajo culture, it is believed that she is the one that taught the Navajo to weave.

 It's said that the first loom was made from sky and earth cords, and that the weave itself was made from sunlight, lightning, crystals and white shells.